 - Flour or cornmeal (important to keep your pizza from sticking to the peel)

-- Metal sheet, baking pan or cooling rack (pizzas come out piping hot!)
+- Cooling rack (optional but pizzas come out piping hot!)

-Caution: Avoid pizzas that are either frozen, precooked or brought already in a pan.
-They are not suitable for cooking in a wood-fired oven.
+Avoid pizzas that are either frozen or pre-made using raw dough and on a pan.
+They are not suitable for cooking in a wood-fired oven as they either will not cook evenly or will be difficult to transfer directly to the stone cooking surface.
 Pizzas should be fresh, thin crust, with toppings that can cook quickly.
 Partially baked crusts or pizzas are normally okay as long as they are not too thick.

 Planning additional activities can enhance your visit to the oven.
 Feel free to use some from this list or to think of your own great activities.
 Or just come and cook!